 Intergenotypic amino acid diversity in rotavirus outer capsid proteins VP4 and VP7

 Paula Patel – Mentor: Sarah McDonald

 Mapping Rotavirus VP1 Localization Determinants: Site-directed Mutagenesis of Leucine 138

 Analysis of protein-protein interaction between histone demethylases

 Elizabeth Black won the Carolina Biological Supply Company Undergraduate Research Award.

-Emily Tompkins won the Elton C. Cocke Award for Outstanding Graduate Student.
+Dr. Emily Tompkins (’19) won the Elton C. Cocke Award for Outstanding Biology Graduate Student.

 RICHTER SCHOLARSHIP RECIPIENTS

 Haleigh Schultz – Biology